 - English Language Arts II;

 - Algebra I or Integrated Math I;

 Course Grade Substitution — Grading Scales

-Eligible students who were scheduled to take or retake end-of-course examinations in spring or summer 2020 now have the opportunity to substitute corresponding course grades for a skill level or point value on end-of-course tests.
-Students who were scheduled to take the examination for the first time should use the grades for the courses in which they were enrolled in spring or summer 2020.
-Students who were scheduled to retake tests may use previous corresponding eligible course grades for the purposes of substitution.
+Eligible students can substitute corresponding course grades for a skill level or point value on end-of-course tests.
+Students who were scheduled to take the examination for the first time and were unable to do so should use the final grades for the courses in which they were enrolled in the relevant year.
+Eligible students who were scheduled to take or retake tests may use current or previous corresponding eligible course grades or point values on end-of-course tests for the purposes of substitution.

 A-F Grading Scale

-In cases where a student is given a final course grade using an A through F grading scale, a student’s final course grade will be translated to an equivalent skill level or point value according to the following scale:
+In cases where a student is given a final course grade using an A through F grading scale, a student’s final course grade will be translated to an equivalent skill level or point value on end-of-course tests according to the following scale:

 |Final Course Grade

 ||Skill level / Point Value

 ||Accelerated and Competent/4